Invariant Causal Prediction with Local Models: On the identifiability of causal parents

 where $\mathcal{D}^e_{d}$ is a distribution such that $\Delta^e_{d,i} \defined \mathbf{V}(\delta^e_{d,i})>0$ for all $i\in [n^e]$.
 We define $\Delta^e \in (0,\infty)^{D \times n^e}$ to be the matrix with the $(d,i)$-th entry given by the variance $\Delta^e_{d,i}$.
 Finally, we assume that for all $e\in [E],d \in [D]$ and $ i \in [n^e]$ the covariate $X^e_{d,i}$ has finite variance. \end{ass}

 Informally speaking the noise terms $\delta_d^e$ ensure that each covariate introduces unique information and prevent that the causal parents $X^e_{S^*}$ lie in the column space of any other subset of variables $X^e_S$ with $S^* \not \subseteq S$.
-The need for the explicit variances $\Delta^e_{d,i}$ is due to our proof technique, and we contextualize this assumption further after we state the theorem.
-The polynomial dependence on $Y^e$ simplifies our proof, could, however, be replaced by other regularity assumptions on $f_d$.
+The explicit variances $\Delta^e_{d,i}$ are needed due to our proof technique, but we highlight that we do not require $\Delta^e_{d,i}$ to be heterogeneous in the environments.
+The polynomial dependence on $Y^e$ simplifies our proof, could, however, be replaced by other regularity assumptions on $f^e_d$.
 With this in hand we are ready to state our main identifiability result: